Presidency of Andrés Manuel López Obrador: Drug war

 One of his campaign promises in relation to the Mexican drug war was a controversial "strategy for peace": a program to give amnesty to all Mexicans involved in the production and trafficking of drugs.
 It was proposed as a way to stop the drug trade and the turf violence that spread as a result as well as act as a deterrent to other people from following that path, particularly low-income young people and poor farmers.
 President López Obrador pointed out that contrary to his proposed plan, past approaches failed because they were based on a misunderstanding of the core problem, which according to him, is the country's social disparities that resulted from economic policies of past presidencies in the years prior that caused the drug problem in the first place which in turn have turned the country into a hotbed of the illegal drug trade globally.
-On 30 January 2019, López Obrador declared the end of the Mexican war on drugs, stating that he will now focus on reducing spending and will direct military/police/National Guard efforts on armed gasoline theft rings (locally known as huachicolero) that have been stealing more than 70 thousand barrels of oil, diesel and gasoline daily from the nation's gas pipelines.
+On 30 January 2019, López Obrador declared the end of the Mexican drug war, stating that he will now focus on reducing spending and will direct military/police/National Guard efforts on armed gasoline theft rings (locally known as huachicolero) that have been stealing more than 70 thousand barrels of oil, diesel and gasoline daily from the nation's gas pipelines.

 In 2023, President López Obrador announced that he was open to a peace agreement with the cartels.
 The announcement came after an activist published an open letter calling the cartels to stop the practice of forced disappearance.